All Episodes

 He made it part of primetime entertainment.

-See, that folks is this is classic liberals kissing each other's posteriors.
+See, that, folks, is this is classic liberals kissing each other's posteriors.

-John Stewart cemented liberal thinking about politics.
+Jon Stewart cemented liberal thinking about politics.

 That's not thinking about politics in a new way.

-That's what the media's always done.
+That's what the media has always done.

 He taught us to think about politics in a different way.